 Though TV, phone and internet are portable nowadays, we find it refreshing not to carry them along.
 Terribly old school, eh?

-Veronica discovers the world’s
+Veronica discovers the world’s smallest post office!

 7) Weird shop owners.
 Both weird shop owners and weird shop owners.
 (BTW, weird=good in our book!)